 Burnout is undeniably a growing concern among homeschool parents.
 The unrelenting prolonged stress of managing so many responsibilities can begin to negatively affect lives.
 One thing that many of us don’t realize is that burnout is different from stress.
-Stress is that overwhelming pressure of “too much.”
+Stress is the overwhelming pressure of “too much.”
 Too much responsibility, too many tasks, too many expectations all contribute to adding stress to our lives.
 However, burnout is the opposite.
 When a person is feeling burned out there is a feeling of “not enough.”
 Emotional burnout can cause feelings of disengagement, lack of motivation, or even resignation to what is perceived as a failure.
 But that’s the key… if you begin to notice these warning signs in your life, it’s so important to make changes!
-Burnout can affect your physical, emotional, and mental wellbeing.
+Burnout can affect your physical, emotional, and mental well-being.
 Take these seven things to heart when you feel the overwhelm begin to overtake you!

 Combat Homeschool Burnout

 - Just stop.
 Take a break.
 Your mental health is more important than covering the day’s homeschool content.
 There’s nothing at all wrong with taking some time off from homeschooling – especially if it gives you a much clearer mental image!

 - Take a trip.
 A field trip that is!
 Getting out of the house is usually good for everyone.
 But taking a field trip keeps it relevant to things your kids have been learning at home!

 - Have a silly day.
 Laughter is the best medicine, so do something dedicated to making everyone laugh or at least smile!
 For instance, you can have a “100th day of school party” or a “stay in your pajamas” day!
 In addition, try to do school with “movies.”
 Honestly, Netflix has a huge variety of movies and documentaries you can watch with your kids!